 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term care patients exhibiting symptoms of depression.
-Some experts argue that this is a reasonable measure of quality of life.
+This metric is a measure of the percentage of long-term residents exhibiting depressive symptoms.
+Some experts argue this is a measure of quality of life.

 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay residents that were administered the pneumonia and flu vaccines.
-Respiratory viruses can be fatal for seniors, making these types of vaccines vital to patient safety.
+This is a measure of the percent of long-term patients that have received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines vital to patient safety.